yonigottesman/yonigottesman.github.io/_posts/2020-07-04-spark3-factorization-machine-movielens.markdown

 |          0.0|     7136.0|   9929.0|      9931.0|          9943.0|     4|
 +-------------+-----------+---------+------------+----------------+------+
 ```
 Each column is now starting from the correct offset.
-Next convert each row to a sparse vector column and a label column
+Next convert each row to a sparse vector column using a udf
 ```scala
 val createFeatureVectorUdf = udf((size:Int,
                                   user_id_index:Int,